 A doula does not perform any medical duties.

-A doula doesn’t replace your partner, they will support your partner.
-A doula can suggest ways your partner can assist you during birth, or can step in when your partner may need a break.
+A doula doesn’t replace your partner, they will support your partner, - A doula can suggest ways your partner can assist you during your birth experience, or can step in when your partner may need a break.
 This ensures the mother has continuous support during labour and birth.

 A doula does not advocate for you, but will help you feel empowered to advocate for yourself.